aadittambe/ai2html/README.md

 💡 Tip: When you're saving the script to your folder, make sure it's saving as JavaScript, `.js`, and not HTML, `.html`.

 ## 🎨 Act 2: Hello, Illustrator (hey there, artboards)!
-Adobe Illustrator allows us to create multiple artboards for an illustrator.
-This is the property we'll use to ask Illustrator to generate responsive graphics.
+Illustrator lets us to create multiple artboards for a graphic.
+We will use artboards to create responsive graphics.

 Open Illustrator and get started with an artboard, which you will use to create a graphic for desktop.
-I'd recommend setting dimensions accordingly, for instance, 800 pixels wide and 500 pixels tall.
+I recommend setting dimensions accordingly, for instance, 800 pixels wide and 500 pixels tall.
 Name this artboard "desktop."

 This is great for desktop, but it may not work very well for handheld.
-Phones — and tablets, generally — are vertical and a landscape graphic may not work the best.
+Phones — and tablets, generally — are vertical and a landscape graphic may work in terms of accessibility.

 Create another artboard, this time, keep in mind that this version of the graphic is going to to be viewed solely on handheld devices.
-I'd recommend setting dimensions accordingly, perhaps 400 pixels wide and 1000 pixels tall.
+I recommend setting dimensions accordingly, perhaps 400 pixels wide and 1000 pixels tall.
 Let's name this artboard "handheld."

 ## 🖥 Act 3: Hello, HTML!

 Let's export the graphic to see what happens.
-Click on `File > Scripts > Other Script... > ai2html.js`.
+Go to `File > Scripts > Other Script... > ai2html.js`.

 Let Illustrator process this and let's see what message we get. **Do not close out of the message just yet.**